AlexsLemonade/training-modules/virtual-setup/slack-procedures.md

 #### Adding code blocks to messages

-Code or errors are usually easier to read when you use code formatting in Slack.
+Code and error messages are usually easier to read when you use code formatting in Slack.
 You can either select the code block icon below the message field:

 <img src = screenshots/slack-code-block-icon.png width = 500>